(Last Updated On: September 8, 2018)

 Milia (milium – singular) are tiny white, keratin-filled cysts most commonly found near the eyes, nose, cheeks, and forehead, although they can appear anywhere.
 They look like tiny white seeds and sit just below your skin’s surface and are generally 1-2 mm in diameter.

 Primary milia are common in newborns although they can appear in children or young adults.

 Secondary milia are milia that occur due to some form of skin damage – sun exposure, burns, dermabrasion or from using harsh skin care products or too much heavy moisturizer.

 The first thing that people do when they notice one of these cysts is to assume it’s a white head and try to pop it.
 But that doesn’t work because milia aren’t conventional spots!
-The content of these little bumps is not fluid, so no amount of squeezing will get it out.
-With a spot, you have an inflamed pore, filled with cellular debris and pus and a gentle squeeze is enough to cause the thin layer of skin over the spot to rupture and allow the fluid to flow out easily.
+The content of these little bumps is not liquid so no amount of squeezing will get it out.
+With a spot, you have an inflamed pore, filled with cellular debris and pus and a gentle squeeze is enough to cause the thin layer of skin over the spot to rupture and allow the fluid to flow out smoothly.

-Excising milia doesn’t do anything to tackle the reasons that the bumps formed in the first place, so while it’s a quick fix you still need to take better care of your skin to prevent more episodes.
+Excising milia doesn’t do anything to tackle the reasons that the bumps formed in the first place, so while it’s a quick fix, you still need to take better care of your skin to prevent more episodes.

 What Causes Milia?

 Milia are very common.
 When skin doesn’t shed dead cells properly those cells build up and absorb oil, becoming hard bumps.

 Your body produces new skin cells on a continual basis deep within the dermal matrix.
 As they mature skin cells move upward toward the surface.
 These cells begin life as squamous epithelial cells.
 Once mature some of these cells undergo a process called keratinization, which eventually leads to cell death.
 It’s the keratinized 25-30 layers of dead skin cells which make up the outer, protective layer of your skin.